 Additional costs Amount Assessment team This includes staff or consultant time to conduct the LandScale assessment, the daily cost of which will vary.
-Pilot experience suggests that between 75 and 150 persondays are needed to conduct a holistic baseline assessment.
-The key factors which influence the level of effort required to conduct a LandScale assessment are as follows: The number of Indicators that will be included in the assessment The extent of existing stakeholder relations and access to data in the landscape The expertise required by the team conducting the assessment is outlined in the Appendix Data procurement There may be a fee associated with accessing some relevant datasets, so it is advisable to include a budget for this.
+The estimated time to conduct a holistic baseline assessment is between 150 and 200 person days.
+The key factors that influence the level of effort required to conduct a LandScale assessment are as follows: The number of Indicators that will be included in the assessment The extent of existing stakeholder relations and access to data in the landscape The expertise required by the team conducting the assessment is outlined in the Appendix Data procurement There may be a fee associated with accessing some relevant datasets, so it is advisable to include a budget for this.
 It may also be necessary for the assessment team to travel and/or hold meetings with stakeholders as part of the data procurement process.
 Stipends for local reviewers Engaging local reviewers to review assessment results.
 At least one person is required to review each metric result, although the same person may have the necessary expertise to review multiple metrics.
-The local review is a prerequisite for publication of results on the platform.
+The local review is a prerequisite for the publication of results on the platform.
 It may be necessary to provide some local reviewers with a stipend.
+Local review should take no longer than 4 weeks.